 Reheated pizza is great, but more often than not, it comes out soggy with an extra chewy crust and dried-out tomato sauce.
 But that’s only because we’ve been heating it up wrong this whole time!

-The diagram comes from the take-out menu of Roberta's pizzeria in Brooklyn, New York, and suggests using a non-stick frying pan to warm up the pizza on medium-low heat for two minutes.
+The diagram came from the take-out menu of Roberta's pizzeria in Brooklyn, New York, and suggests using a non-stick frying pan to warm up the pizza on medium-low heat for two minutes.
 After that, place two drops of water into the hot pan away from the pizza, reduce heat to low and cover skillet for a minute to let the cheese melt.

 The results are a crispy bottom, melty cheese and a moist crust — just like when it came from the oven the first time.